qlue-dev/py-ssvad-metrics/README.md

 There are 3 kind of supported outputs from SSVAD methods/ground-truths:

 - Pixel-level anomaly scores maps.
 - Bounding-boxes based outputs, it will be implicitly converted into pixel-level anomaly scores maps.
+Overlapping bounding-boxes will be averaged by its scores.
 - Frame-level anomaly scores.

 The metrics can be categorized into 4: